 When Jefferson Davis learned that Washington had rejected the original accord, he ordered General Johnston to dissolve his command and melt into the countryside to engage in guerilla warfare.
 Johnston, however, accurately recognized the futility of further resistance.
-Striving to avert more bloodshed, he ignored Davis’ directive and agreed to meet with Sherman at the Bennett farm again, on April 26, the day the ceasefire was scheduled to end.
+Striving to avert more bloodshed, he ignored Davis’ directive and agreed to meet with Sherman at the Bennett farm again, on April 26, 1865, the last day the agreed-upon ceasefire.

 Final Negotiation on April 26, 1865

-When the two generals reconvened at noon on April 26, Sherman informed Johnston that he was authorized to offer only the same terms that General Lee agreed to at Appomattox Station.
+When the two generals reconvened at noon on April 26, Sherman informed Johnston that he could offer only the same terms that General Lee agreed to at Appomattox Station.
 Johnston responded that he found those terms unsatisfactory because they made no provisions for helping his soldiers return to their homes.
 Left to their own resources, some of Lee’s soldiers had formed roving gangs that pillaged the countryside as they tried to find their way home.
 Understandably, Johnston did not want the same fate to befall his men.
-While Sherman may have been sympathetic to Johnston’s concerns, his hands were tied by the instructions he received from Grant.
+While Sherman may have been sympathetic to Johnston’s concerns, Grant’s instructions had tied his hands.